-The Red Fox
+Brush the Red Fox

-A lady had found the little guy in her yard, cold and alone and nearly non-responsive.
+A lady had found the little guy in her yard, cold, alone, and nearly non-responsive.
 She brought him to the facility where he was treated with subcutaneous fluids and warmth and the cute little kit bounced back.
 He then moved to a foster home close-by where he was nurtured in a loving environment preparing him for his future as a possible ambassador.

-We named him Brush to match our female Red Fox whose name is Fire and he’s already been a traveling fox, attending one outreach program and taking a trip with me to visit my brother just outside of Yosemite where he had his own room and slept on the bed.
-As I write this Brush is busily performing the famous fox pounce while destroying my house and learning about strange species called dogs and cats.
-We hope that one day all of you will meet him in public outreach programs and our on-site class appropriately called “Clicker training with a Fox”
+We named him Brush to match our female Red Fox whose name was Fire.
+In the beginning, he made quite the traveling fox, attending one outreach program and taking a trip with Mollie to visit her brother just outside of Yosemite, where he had his own room and slept on the bed.
+Brush spent his first few weeks at Wildworks in the house busily